 When a holiday falls on Saturday, it will be observed on the prior Friday.
 When a holiday falls on Sunday, it will be observed the following Monday.
 An exception to this will be when a holiday falls on a weekend during the Winter Holiday Shutdown, in which case FAWIC may designate a different day to recognize the holiday.
 Holidays must be taken on the date the company approves.
 Holidays generally may not be rolled over from year to year.
 However, compensatory holidays will be awarded due to the Alternative Workweek Schedule for dates when staff are scheduled off on a recognized holiday.
 Each year, the holiday policy will be reviewed and subject to change.
-Each year, the compensatory holiday and carry-over provisions will be reviewed.
-Currently, up to three (3) compensatory holidays may be carried over into the following fiscal year if unused during the year in which they were accrued, and if an employee was unable to use them timely due to work demands.
+Each year, the compensatory holidays may be carried over into the following fiscal year if unused during the year in which they were accrued, and if an employee was unable to use them timely due to work demands.